winnie1994/spark/docs/docs/dyno-stdlib.md

 ## Hashing & Random number generation

 When a `dyno` program executes, each invocation for a given splat/index is effectively run in parallel, separate from the rest.
 In order to incorporate randomness into a `dyno` program, you must use the inputs available to the program, which is often just the `index` of the splat itself.
-Forge provides functions to hash any scalar or vector (integer or float) into 1-4 components of either a uint32 or float, using the PCG random number generator.
+Spark provides functions to hash any scalar or vector (integer or float) into 1-4 components of either a uint32 or float, using the PCG random number generator.

 | **Function** | **Description** |
 |----------|-------------|